Q&A - Philippine Immigration and Korean Visa related to Corona 19

 2-2 Q : What are the enhanced visa criteria?

-A : When applying for a visa, you must submit a medical certificate issued by a medical institution within 48 hours of the date of application, Quarantine agreement and a Halth status certificate.
-If you do not submit them, visa issuance will be denied.
-Also, the visa issuance period will be extended to 14 days from the date of application.
-(However, it can be issued within 14 days if diplomatic, official or humanitarian reasons are recognized.)
+A : When applying for a visa, you must submit the Consent for Isolation form.
+If you do not submit it, visa issuance will be denied.
+Also, the visa issuance period will be extended to 10 days from the date of application.
+(However, it can be issued within 10 days if diplomatic, official or humanitarian reasons are recognized.)

 2-3 Q : I have a short-term multiple visa with a validity of 5 years.
 Do I need to get a visa again even if I want to enter the country after the visa suspension?